Capela, Gallinari pace Hawks to third straight victory - WHIZ News

 Curry, returning from a tailbone injury, had 37 points as the Warriors lost their third straight and seventh in the last eight games.

+“The young guys are getting more vocal, especially on the court,” Gallinari said.
+“That’s something that they definitely are doing better compared to the beginning of the season.
+That’s what we need them to do.”

-Capela’s putback with 41 seconds remaining made it 112-106 and ended the Warriors’ last threat.
+Capela’s layup on a baseline feed from Bogdan Bogdanovic with 41 seconds remaining made it 112-106 and ended the Warriors’ last threat.

 Golden State started 1 for 12 on 3s before Andrew Wiggins hit two consecutive shots beyond the arc to force a 40-all tie midway through the second.
 Curry displayed some dazzling ball-handling skills behind the back and scored layups on back-to-back possessions to force a 53-all tie in the final minute before halftime.